ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

     Make sure to choose an installation location where you have at least 10 GB of disk space available.

-During the installation, mamba will ask you if you want ``mamba`` to be automatically loaded from your ``.bashrc`` or ``.bash-profile`` files.
+During installation, mamba will ask you if you want ``mamba`` to be automatically loaded from your ``.bashrc`` or ``.bash-profile`` files.
 It is recommended that you answer yes.
 If you answered no, you can load the correct paths and environment variables